Su-34 (Su-32) Fullback Fighter Bomber, Russian Federation

 Su-27 entered production in 1982 and is in service with Russia, Ukraine, Belarus, Kazakhstan, Indonesia, Uzbekistan and Vietnam, and is built under license in China as the F-11.
 A variant, the Su-30MK, has been sold to India with licensed local production.

 The first of up to 140 aircraft indigenously built by Hindustan Aeronautics Ltd (HAL) was delivered in November 2004.
 China ordered 76 two-seat Su-30MKK and 24 Su-30MK2 naval fighters.
 Deliveries were completed in August 2004.
-Indonesia ordered two Su-27SK and two Su-30MK aircraft which were delivered in September 2003.
+Indonesia ordered two Su-27SK and two Su-30MK aircraft which were delivered in September 2003.50 aircraft were ordered from Irkut and the first entered service with the Indian Air Force in September 2002.
+The last was delivered in December 2004.

 In May 2006, the Su-27 was selected by the Mexican Navy.
 Ten aircraft are required, eight single-seat and two Su-27UB two-seat trainers.